 The policy was issued by the government to protect the national economy and industry from foreign domination (Posner 1998).
 To supervise company management, foreign investors use several methods to protect their interests, one of which is to use a power of attorney that cannot be revoked.
-This causes differences in the ownership of shares, because the majority shareholding is owned by national investors, but in reality it is foreign investors who substantially own company shares.
+This causes differences in the ownership of shares, because the majority shareholding is owned to national investors, but in reality it is foreign investors who substantially own constants any shares.
 Hence, this study aims to investigate the politics of law nominee agreement in Indonesia.
+This study aims to examine the legal politics of nominee agreement in Indonesia.